djcsdy/app-publisher/.github/README.md

 |**Value Default**   |false|
 |**Command Line Arg**|*__-tcm \| --task-commit__*|

-Commits the changes made when using the --touch-versions option, using the 'chore: vX.X.X' format for the commit message.
+Commits the changes made when using the --task-version-update option, using the 'chore: vX.X.X' format for the commit message.

 ### taskDeploy